aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

     * `launch_type` - choose either `ec2` or `fargate`.
 Determines the launch type for the cluster to be deployed.
 Case insensitive.
     * `version` - Kubernetes Version.
 Supported Kubernetes versions are any versions between 1.18-1.21.
 This can be seen at [KubernetesVersion API](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_eks.KubernetesVersion.html).
 Additionally, specifying patch releases isn't an option as the CDK doesn't support it.
 Therefore, every input value must be the minor version.
     * `instance_type` - This is a string which is only required for ec2 clusters.
 There are 2 parts to the `instance_type`: ec2 instance which is the cpu architecture, and node size which is the size of the CPU.
 The options for ec2 instance are `m6g`, `t4g`, amd `m5` - each represent a different cpu architecture.
 There is a vast variety of node sizes.
 The list of compatible sizes could be found here: [Compatible Node Sizes](https://www.amazonaws.cn/en/ec2/instance-types/).
 The string for this should follow this template: "ec2_instance" + "." + "node_size".
 An example would be `m5.large`.
 It is case insensitive.
+    * `cert_manager` - `bool` - Setting this value to true will use helm to install cert-manager on the cluster.

 Here is a sample configuration file example:
 ```